Battle of Dogger Bank (1781): Background

 The Dutch were politically in turmoil, and were consequently unable to mount any sort of effective actions against the British.
 The result of this inaction was the collapse of their economically important trade.
 It was finally decided that a merchant fleet had to be launched.
-On 1 August 1781, Admiral Johan Zoutman led a fleet of some 70 merchantmen from the Texel, protected by seven ships of the line as well as a number of frigates and smaller armed vessels.
-Admiral Sir Hyde Parker was accompanying a convoy of ships from the Baltic when he spotted the sails of the Dutch fleet at 04:00 on the morning of 5 August.
+On 1 August 1781, a Dutch fleet under Schout-bij-nacht Johan Zoutman and comprising seven ships of the line, six frigates and several smaller warships set sail from the Texel, escorting a convoy of approximately 70 merchantmen.
+Vice-Admiral of the Blue Sir Hyde Parker was accompanying a British convoy from the Baltic when he spotted Zoutman's fleet at 04:00 on the morning of 5 August.
 He immediately despatched his convoy toward the English coast, and ordered his line to give chase rather than prepare for battle.
 Zoutman, whose ships had been interspersed with the merchantmen, signalled his line to form in between Parker and the convoy.
 The ships of Parker's fleet were not in the best of condition, since great demands were placed on the Royal Navy by the war, and all manner of ships were pressed into service, or did not receive necessary maintenance.
 Some ships were in such poor condition that the number of guns available to fire was reduced from its normal complement.
 The ships had had no time to practise the normal fleet manoeuvres.
 In spite of this, Berwick and Parker's flagship Fortitude, both 74 guns, were both relatively new and in good shape.
 The Dutch crews were inexperienced as they had not seen any significant action due to the British blockade.